Cyber is one of the main risks to all organisations, regardless of size, and it is a constant threat, from hidden sources.

 - Only 19% of surveyed organisations had a formal incident management plan in place.

 - Just over half of businesses surveyed (54%) acted in the last 12 months to identify cyber security risks.

 What are your thoughts on these statistics?
-How prepared do you think your firm is to deal with a cyber-attack?
+How prepared do you think your organisation is to deal with a cyber attack?
 Have you accepted that you are a target regardless of your size and the industry you operate in?

 Some key points to consider include: